murzin/jazz.d3.ru/README.md

 # jazz.d3.ru

 Player for https://jazz.d3.ru and some others...
+Here it is: https://murzin.github.io/jazz.d3.ru/